You'll need to complete accredited training to become a psychotherapist and should look to register with a relevant

 - confidence to explore difficult and painful aspects of a patient's life.

-Life experience is important for prospective psychotherapists in order to cope with the extremes of human emotion, ambiguity and vulnerability that they're likely to encounter.
+Life experience is important as a prospective psychotherapist in order to cope with the extremes of human emotion, ambiguity and vulnerability that you’re likely to encounter.

 - community-based clinics and health services